 - 1 tablespoon honey

 - ½ teaspoon salt

 - 5 tablespoons honey

 - Reserve sauce in baking tray after cooking the barbecue pork

 - Combine and mix all the marinade in a large bowl and marinade the pork fillets.
 Place the marinaded pork in an airtight container or place and seal in a ziplock bag.
-Leave in the refrigerator overnight or for at least 3 to 4 hours.
+Leave in the refrigerator overnight or for at least 4 hours.

 - Roast the pork fillets in the oven for 25 minutes on each side, brush the reserved marinade half way through roasting each side of the pork fillets.